Antipope: Papal conspiracy theories

-Some sedevacantist conspiracy theorists consider the incumbent Pope to be the antipope, as, for various reasons, they believe that the incumbent Pope is illegitimate.
-For supporters of the Giuseppe Siri conspiracy theory, which holds that white smoke seen on the first day of the conclave was announcing the selection of Giuseppe Siri as Pope Gregory XVII until he was forced to stand down, the Pope that was elected in Siri's place, John XXIII, was an antipope as Siri was still the lawfully elected Pope.
-Similarly, for supports of Benevacantism, (the belief that Pope Benedict XVI did not validly resign), Pope Francis would be considered an antipope.
-A similar fringe theory, "Catholic survivantism" states that Pope Paul VI (born 1897) is still alive, and thus all successive Popes are antipopes.
-Believers of this theory also believe that the "Paul VI" that died in 1978 was an actor, and the real Paul VI is being held in prison.
+Some sedevacantist conspiracy theorists consider the incumbent pope to be the antipope, as for various reasons they believe the incumbent pope is illegitimate.
+For supporters of the Giuseppe Siri conspiracy theory, which holds that white smoke seen on the first day of the conclave was announcing the selection of Giuseppe Siri as Pope Gregory XVII until he was forced to stand down, the pope that was elected in Siri's place, John XXIII, was an antipope as Siri was still the lawfully-elected pope.
+Similarly, for supports of Benevacantism, the belief that Pope Benedict XVI did not validly resign, Pope Francis would be considered an antipope.
+A similar fringe theory, Catholic survivantism states that Pope Paul VI (born 1897) is still alive, and thus all successive popes are antipopes.
+Believers of this theory also believe that the Paul VI that died in 1978 was an actor, and the real Paul VI is being held in prison.

-For conclavists, the argument that the current Pope is illegitimate or an antipope (either wholly or sedeprivationally) is important as it lends their own claims and conclaves legitimacy.
-The most common conclavist claim is that Pius XII was the last true Pope, and that all subsequent Popes are antipopes, however some place the date even earlier, with the Papacy ending with John XXIII.
-All these claims center around the reforms of Vatican II or the publication of the revised Roman Rite, however.
+For conclavists, the argument that the current pope is illegitimate or an antipope (either wholly or sedeprivationally) is important as it lends their own claims and conclaves legitimacy.
+The most common conclavist claim is that Pius XII was the last true pope, and that all subsequent popes are antipopes.
+Some place the date even earlier, with the papacy ending with John XXIII.
+All these claims center around the reforms of Vatican II or the publication of the revised Roman Rite.